-Can A Lack of Sleep Make You Fat?
+Can Lack of Sleep Cause You to Gain Weight?

 ‘Sleep is for losers’.

 It is only now, as we are so busy and distracted in our everyday lives, that we have come to realise the value of sleeping deeply and consistently.

 Even Gwyneth Paltrow, who hasn’t come across a fad she hasn’t embraced, has turned her fickle gaze towards sleep, championing a “clean sleeping” regimen.

 You only have to look at the digital marketplace to see people everywhere are starting to take sleep seriously, with dozens of sleep trackers, sleep aids, supplements, medications, mattress toppers, rituals and routines available that are all geared towards “hacking” your sleep.